 Bleed size: 103mm x 213mm

-You can copy, paste and adapt any of the text below for your publications.
+You can copy, paste and adapt any of the text below for your advertisements or publications.

 About the space centre:

 Te Awamutu Space Centre is an inspiring educational attraction for all ages.
 Experience the world of space and astronomy through unique displays and interactive activities.
 Our centrepiece exhibit is a small but fascinating collection of artifacts from the American and Russian space programmes.
 You'll also find informative displays about the Universe, the history of space exploration, scientific research and more.
 Use the interactive screens to see what's in the night sky, tour the Solar System, create your own orbital systems and more.
 Watch videos, ask us questions and just hang out chatting about space.

 You don't need to be interested in space to love the space centre.
 Our most common feedback is from customers who didn't expect to like it because they don't care about space, but ended up really enjoying it.

 We have a shop featuring space and science-related items for all ages.

 We have weather-dependent options such as telescope viewing, including a solar telescope for safely looking at the surface of the Sun.

 To visit the Space Centre you must book a session, either at www.spacecentre.nz or phone 07-870-1966.